WuerthPhoenix/tornado/README.md

 <!-- Where is our changelog? -->

 Tornado is still in a beta phase, thus the next steps in its development are to finish the remaining elements of the architecture.
-Longer term, we plan to add additional datasources, collectors and executors, and eventually create a graphical interface for rule configuration and integration.
+Longer term, we plan to add additional, collectors and executors, and eventually create a graphical interface for rule configuration and integration.

-Tornado is implemented in Rust, so it is fully compiled and thus blazingly fast, is both thread-safe and memory safe, and has excellent error handling.
-Because it uses Rust, Tornado can receive hundreds of thousands of events per second and match millions of rules per second.
+Tornado is implemented in Rust and use no unsafe code.
+It is blazingly fast, thread-safe, memory safe, and can process  millions of events per second.

 Tornado adheres to v2.0.0 of the [Semantic Versioning Initiative](http://semver.org/spec/v2.0.0.html).
 It is fully open source.

 <!-- The official repository is on [GitHub](link.html), and it is available under the X license. -->

+## Contributing

 <!-- Do we need to mention Support as some other projects do? -->

 You can contribute to Tornado by reporting bugs, requesting features, or contributing code on GitHub.
 If you intend to submit a bug, please check first that someone else has not already submitted it by searching the issue tracker on GitHub.

 Check the ['contributing' documentation](CONTRIBUTING.md) for more details.

 <!-- Do we have a forum or other feedback channel?
 If so, should we mention it? -->

+## Tornado crates documentation links

 Tornado's crate docs are produced according to the [Rust documentation standards](https://doc.rust-lang.org/book/index.html).
 The shortcuts below, organized thematically, will take you to the documentation for each module.

-## Tornado crates documentation links

 ### Common Traits and Code